bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Testing Modules on Simulators
 ================================

 Stream Juggler Platform provides a user with a range of simulators for module testing purposes.
-A simulator is a ready-to-use environment that allows you to rapidly test modules during the development process.
+A simulator is a ready-to-use environment that allows you to rapidly test modules in the development process.

 Four types of simulators are provided - one per each module type.
 Choose which you want to use in accordance with the type of a module you want to test.
 And follow the instructions below.